So — you’re going to Walt Disney World? EEK, how exciting!!

 Altogether, that can easily take you an hour or more.
 Now you could book a rideshare like a Disney World Minnie Van through your Lyft app, but while that transportation option will pick you up at the Magic Kingdom and drive you directly to Epcot’s entrance, you’re still looking at close to an hour when you factor in the time waiting for the Minnie Van, going through Epcot security and entrance gates, and walking to Spice Road Table.

-Try to schedule accordingly when planning out your FastPasses and disney dining reservations to allow plenty of extra time to get around.
+Try to schedule accordingly when planning out your Genie+ Lightning Lanes (more on that later) and disney dining reservations to allow plenty of extra time to get around.
 Trust us, you’ll enjoy your vacation MUCH more if you’re not spending half your time running late!
 Check out our look at the Disney Transportation options below!

 2. Flying?
 Plan Ahead To Get From the Airport To Disney World

 Are you flying to Orlando?
 Then you’ve got to know how you’re getting from the airport to Walt Disney World.
 Luckily, there are lots of options out there to choose from.
-For example, you can take a cab, rent a car, call a ride share service, reserve a Minnie Van, or take Disney’s complimentary bus service, Disney’s Magical Express.
+For example, you can take a cab, rent a car, call a ride share service, reserve a Minnie Van, or take Disney’s affiliate bus service, Mears Connect.

-Minnie Vans and rideshares or cabs are faster but have a significant added cost.
-Renting a car gives you freedom to go as you please, but you’ll need to account for parking fees at the parks and your resort hotel.
+Minnie Vans and rideshares or cabs are typically faster and more cost-effective.
+Renting a car gives you the freedom to go as you please, but you’ll need to account for parking fees at the parks and your resort hotel.

 There are pros and cons to each, so make sure to do your research and choose the one that works best for you!
 If you work out your plan ahead of time then you can hop off the plane, hop into your ride, and let the magic begin!